ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```
-But what if we want to walk them instead of purging (e.g., for reason of template-interpolating the entries at the same time)?
+But what if we want to walk them instead of purging (e.g., for reason of template-interpolating the entries at the output)?
-The prior solution would require piping it to the next `jtc` cli, however, it's possible to achieve the same using this simple query:
+The prior solution would require piping the output to the next `jtc` cli, however, it's possible to achieve the same using this
+simple query:
 ```
-bash $ echo "$JSN" | jtc -w'[:]<>f[name]<>F'
+bash $ <<<$JSN jtc -w'[:]<>f[name]<>F'
 {
    "ip": "1.1.1.100"
 }